 Photo credit: Horse Journals

 Sugar levels in grass are highest in the spring and another flush in autumn.
-In this time you may want to consider restricting their grazing by either turning your horse or pony that is prone to this onto a small paddock with little grass or on sand with soaked hay.
+In this time you may want to consider restricting their grazing.
+This can be done by either turning them out in a small paddock with little grass or on sand with soaked hay.
 If this isn’t an option then an alternative grazing muzzles may be another option.

 There are a number of feeds and supplements that are perfect for horses and ponies that are prone to this and can be fed to them throughout the year.